mosaicml/examples/examples/stable_diffusion_dreambooth/README.md

   </picture>
 </p>

+Notes:
-Note: Low learning rates and short training times seem to work best.
+ - Low learning rates and short training times seem to work best.
 Training longer can quickly lead to overfitting.
+ - If the results don't look like your object, you may need to train longer.
+ - If the results ONLY look like your object (no background or other objects), you've trained too much.

 # To train on different data
-The easiest way to train with new data is to make a new dataset in the same format as the `lambdalabs/pokemon` dataset.
-The `lambdalabs/pokemon` dataset was made with BLIP (a salesforce image captioning model) and uploaded to HuggingFace datasets.
-There are many other similar text-to-image datasets available on HuggingFace [here](https://huggingface.co/datasets?task_categories=task_categories:text-to-image).
-Any of the text-to-image datasets with `image` and `text` columns can be used by simply changing the dataset name in `yamls/finetune.yaml`.
-Datasets with different formats or color palettes such as spectrograms may require different normalization or pre-processing.

-To add a non-HuggingFace dataset, create your own dataset that yeilds `image` and `text` pairs and use the `build_hf_image_caption_datapsec` function in `data.py` for guidance regarding tokenization and transformations.
+## 1. Add your own images
+Replace the images in the `data/instance_data` directory with  5-15 images of your own subject.
+The images should be in png or jpg format.
+Images with varied poses and backgrounds work better.

+## 2. Adjust instance and class prompts as needed

+In `yamls/dreambooth.yaml` update:
+-  `instance prompt: a photo of sks dog` to `instance prompt: a photo of sks <CLASS>` (for pictures of people: `person`, `man`, and `woman` work well)
+-  `class_prompt: a photo of dog` to `class_prompt: a photo of <CLASS>`

 # Using the MosaicML platform
 This example can be run with the MosaicML platform by configuring the `cluster` and `gpu_type` parameters in `yamls/mcloud_run.yaml` then running: